Our Approach

 Addressing Overshoot and Planetary Boundaries

-Many popular technology-based solutions to the climate crisis require significant resources that risk worsening overshoot and transgression of planetary boundaries.
+Many popular technology-based solutions to the climate crisis require significant resources that risk worsening overshoot of planetary boundaries.

 For example, the resources required for EV and home storage batteries require resource extraction that risks significantly worsening freshwater depletion and biodiversity loss.
 Resource extraction is reportedly responsible for up to 80% of biodiversity loss globally.